by Nebula Haze

 45,000 – 70,000 lux – optimal amount of light for cannabis plants in the flowering (budding) stage

-70,000 - 85,000 lux - a lot of light, some strains thrive at this light level, but some plants lose their top leaves early under this light intensity, especially plants that are not resistant to heat/light (like many indicas)
+70,000 – 85,000 lux – a lot of light, some strains thrive at this light level, but some plants (especially auto-flowering and indica strains) lose their top leaves early under this light intensity and need lights to be kept further away for healthy growth

 > 85,000 lux – at this light intensity, you’ve hit the plant’s “saturation point” which means your plant can’t use all the light (be careful of light bleaching!)

-Note: Unfortunately, a lux meter is not a good tool for estimating the brightness of LED grow lights.
-That is because lux meters have been "calibrated" to be accurate for incandescent light bulbs.
-Although this is close enough for fluorescent and HID lights that it doesn't matter to your plants, the unique color spectrum of LED grow lights doesn't translate well when the lux meter is trying to measure light levels.
+Note: Unfortunately, a lux meter may not be a good tool for estimating the brightness of LEC/CMH or LED grow lights.
+Lux meters have been calibrated to be accurate for incandescent light bulbs.
+Although this is close enough to fluorescent and some HID lights that it doesn’t make a huge difference to your plants, the unique color spectrum of LEC/CMH LED grow lights doesn’t always translate well when the lux meter is trying to measure light levels.

 Increase Marijuana Yields Even More With Training!

 Tip: In addition to knowing the right distance to keep your grow lights, many cannabis growers can increase their yields even more by using plant training to take advantage of that “sweet spot” where plants are getting the best amount of light.
 Training plants to grow with many colas of the same height (like the cannabis plants pictured below) allows dozens of buds to be the same distance from the grow light, so all the buds can be in the sweet spot at the same time!

 Get many colas close to the light for the best yields!

 Here are some examples of light stress appearing on the parts of the plant closest to the light.
 Learn more about light stress.